For Aralez, Time To Turn It Around

 Conclusion

 There are two takeaways from the model.
 First, there are many unknowns about Aralez's future, and some fairly big assumptions - such as revenue growth through Yosprala and the rest of the drug portfolio - must be made in order to obtain value.
-Second, given said revenue growth, Aralez is undervalued, but may only experience share price appreciation once the company demonstrates sales greater than $150-$200 million, which could take a few years.
+Second, given said revenue growth, Aralez is undervalued but may only experience share price appreciation once the company demonstrates sales greater than $150-200m, which could take a few years.
 Aralez is currently undergoing a turnaround, and any profitability will reflect in ARLZ, courtesy of a management with goals aligned to shareholder interests.

 Point-Counterpoint

-Yosprala counterpoint.
-Yosprala, may be able to generate sales for the company, but because it is a combination of two generic drugs, it is easy to replicate, and will remain cheap.
-More than likely, Aralez will not command much pricing power, and in turn there will not be much growth to capture.
-Point-counterpoint.
-Indeed, the Yosprala price cut was drastic, but the potential for market share is high.
-With a 6.5 million patient market, the price cut allows Aralez to grab more market share, and the stickiness in cardiovascular drugs that goes along with it.
+Yosprala counterpoint: Yosprala, may be able to generate sales for the company, but because it is a combination of two generic drugs, it is easy to replicate and will remain cheap.
+More than likely, Aralez will not command much pricing power, and in turn, there will not be much growth to capture.
+Point-counterpoint: Indeed, the Yosprala price cut was drastic, but the potential for market share is high.
+With a 6.5m patient market, the price cut allows Aralez to grab more market share and the stickiness in cardiovascular drugs that goes along with it.
 Yosprala sales reported by the company in the coming quarters will be some of the most important indicators of successful revenue generation.
 Furthermore, growth in Yosprala's other patented drugs will also add to the company's sales growth.

-Discounted cash flow counterpoint.
-The DCF model has too many presumptions in it - revenues, margins, and tax rate, to name a few.
+Discounted cash flow counterpoint: The DCF model has too many presumptions in it - revenues, margins, and tax rate, to name a few.
 Small changes in the inputs result in large changes in share price.
 Is this really a sound valuation?
-Point-counterpoint.
-While a DCF has a high amount of variability, the model also works to build in reasonable estimates.
+Point-counterpoint: While a DCF has a high amount of variability, the model also works to build in reasonable estimates.
 The operating margins are conservative, as well as the tax rates.
 Any movement on corporate tax reform in the United States would help the company, not to mention Ireland has a 12.5% tax rate, lower than both Canada and the U.S. The only extreme assumption is the growth in revenues, as is true for most speculative investments.

-Cash burn counterpoint.
-In 2016 Aralez burned through $336 million in selling expenses and acquisitions - that's virtually all of the anticipated revenues for 2018-2019, rendering the effect of revenue growth mute.
+Cash burn counterpoint: In 2016, Aralez burned through $336m in selling expenses and acquisitions - that's virtually all of the anticipated revenues for 2018-2019, rendering the effect of revenue growth mute.
 How can this unprofitable company expect to survive when spending money on acquisitions is a key part of its strategy?
-Point-counterpoint.
-It is a risk, and all the more reason why this particular point in time represents an inflection point for the company.
+Point-counterpoint: It is a risk, and all the more reason why this particular point in time represents an inflection point for the company.
 As a speculative investment, the stakes are high, and management execution is one of the most important pieces of the story.
 Should sales trend upward, the company will be in the clear, though it may take a while.
 Margins can easily improve with a steady stream of revenues as new prescriptions (that will be recurring) expand the company's market share.

 Disclosure: I am/we are long ARLZ.